 This graph shows quarterly economic growth in the UK 1979 to 1995.
 It shows two recessions 1980 and 1990/92, and the periods of recovery and boom.
 The stats are quarterly figures.

-In the UK, the average rate of economic growth is about 2.5%, and therefore we say that the UK long run trend rate is 2.5%.
-However, the actual growth rate can vary from this average For example, as the diagram above shows, the UK has experienced many economic booms and also recessions.
+In the UK, the average rate of economic growth is about 2.5%, and therefore we say that the UK long-run trend rate of economic growth is around 2.5%.
+However, the actual growth rate can vary from this average, as it passes through different stages of the business cycle.

 Graph showing the UK economy cycle – including three recessions of 1981, 1991 and 2009.